What Is the Statute of Limitations for Wrongful Death in South Carolina?

 Discuss Your Case With Kahn Law Firm, LLP Today

-Our team has 95 years of collective experience – that’s nearly a century of legal skill we can apply to your case.
+Our team has over 100 years of collective experience – that’s over a century of legal skill we can apply to your case.
 We also have 2 board-certified medical malpractice attorneys, so we can navigate all sorts of wrongful death claims, including and especially those caused by medical malpractice.

 The sooner you call, the sooner we can start gathering evidence and building your case.
 Although we can navigate all sorts of laws and exceptions, we urge you to take action right away instead of cutting it close to the deadline.